Tyre Nichols footage sparks NC body camera footage law discussion

 GREENVILLE, N.C.
-(WNCT) – Days after the body camera footage of Tyre Nichols was released, the discussion of how body camera footage in N.C. could be sparking up again.
+(WNCT) – Days after the body camera footage of Tyre Nichols was released, the discussion of how body camera footage in North Carolina could be sparking up again.

-Some would consider N.C. to be one of the strictest states when it comes to body camera footage being released.
+Some would consider North Carolina to be one of the strictest states when it comes to body camera footage being released.
 But right now, it’s unclear if those strict laws could change.

-Under N.C. law, footage from body camera worn by law enforcement is not considered public record.
+Under N.C. law, footage from body cameras worn by law enforcement is not considered public record.
 Therefore, by law, police and sheriff departments cannot release footage on their own.
-What makes N.C different from other states is in order for footage to be released, there must be a petition sent to the court and that’s when a judge could decide whether if the full video gets released or just part of it.
+What makes our state different from other states is in order for footage to be released, there must be a petition sent to the court and that’s when a judge could decide whether the full video gets released or just part of it.

 Andrew Brown, Jr. was shot by an Elizabeth City police officer in 2021.
 A judge ruled that only a portion of that footage could be released and viewed by family members.